answer2c/imgDown/README.md

 # img download
-down imgs which in taobao or tmall item detail page
+download imgs from product detail page of Taobao or Tmall.

 ## running procedure
-- download chromedriver
+- download&install chromedriver
 - change the save directory in the code
 - running in python3